The signs of dominance are pretty clear, when you know what you need to pay attention to.

 Real Life Check:

 When people want to follow your lead, then you should provide that leadership.
-This is the epitome of social power.
+This is the epitome of dominance and social power.

 If you are not yet sure people accept your leadership, proceed with caution or they will resent you.